 • Supervises medical assistants, lab personnel, and other health care professional in area of specific support services for patient care delivery.

-• Attends internal and external meetings, workshops, and conferences required by NTACHC.
+• Attends internal and external meetings, workshops, and conferences required by NTACHC

 • To participates on task forces or committees, as necessary and/or required by NTACHC.